smartrobotsdesignlab/moonshot_care_hass/README.md

 - Clone this repository on your ROS workspace.
 - Change the permissions of the script in the scripts folder using `chmod +x homeass_bridge.py`
 - You need to modify certain elements of the Script to connect the Home Assistant helper and the Service in ROS.
-  -  Replace the ACCESS_TOKEN on line 38 with the access token generated in the previous step.
+  -  Replace the ACCESS_TOKEN on line 20 with the access token generated in the previous step.
-  -  Adjust the name (and Service Type) of the ROS Service that will be called when the Helper event is registered on line 19.
+  -  Adjust the name (and Service Type) of the ROS Service that will be called when the Helper event is registered on line 18 & 19.
 If you have more than one service, make sure to add them all.
-  -  Update the Home Assistant Entity IDs for both lines 48 and 57 to your entity's ID.
-Line 48 subscribes to events of the specified Entity ID, and line 57 compares the Entity ID when an event is received and matches it with the specified one.
+  -  Update the Home Assistant Entity IDs on line 21 to your entity's ID.
+Line 55 subscribes to events of the specified Entity ID, and line 64 compares the Entity ID when an event is received and matches it with the specified one.
-  -  Change the address of the Home Assistant server it will connect to on line 67.
+  -  Change the address of the Home Assistant server it will connect to on line 22.
 - Compile your ROS workspace.
 Don't forget to source the `devel/setup.bash` file
-- Run the node using rosrun `homeassistant_bridge homeass_bridge.py`
+- Run the node using `rosrun homeassistant_bridge homeass_bridge.py`
 - Test that when the button is pressed in your Home Assistant overview, the service is executed (or the program tries to execute it).

 ### Step 4: Connect to Voice Assistants